ASFOpenSARlab/opensarlab-notebooks/README.md

 To see what data is possible to manipulate and analyze, visit https://vertex.daac.asf.alaska.edu.

-Most of the notebooks contained in this repo are built to be ran on notebook servers with specific software installed:
+Many of the notebooks contained in this repo are built to be ran on notebook servers with specific software installed:

 - Python 3.6  https://docs.python.org/3.6/
 - ASF MapReady  https://github.com/asfadmin/ASF_MapReady